How to Turn Your Phone Boring: The Grayscale Trick That Killed My Social Media Addiction

 "IRL has way better graphics now.
 Trees are very green and yellows are super bright." - Reddit user on r/minimalism

 This unexpected side effect highlights something profound: by muting the digital world, the real world becomes more vibrant by comparison.
-You'll find yourself appreciating the rich colors of nature, food, and face-to-face interactions more than before.

 Some users even report enjoying the aesthetic of grayscale, noting that it makes their minimalist phone look more sophisticated: "Photos actually look more artsy and dramatic in black and white," shared one user.
 Others appreciate that "nothing looks especially good in gray," which eliminates the urge to constantly change wallpapers and customize their interface.